airblade/dotvim/README.md

     git submodule init
     git submodule update

+(See [Git Submodules: Adding, Using, Removing, Updating](http://chrisjean.com/2009/04/20/git-submodules-adding-using-removing-and-updating/) for more information.)

 If after `call pathogen#helptags()` you get a warning about a dirty submodule, add `tags` to `bundle/REPO/.git/info/exclude`, where `REPO` is the repository giving the warning.